-These measures continue to be in place and a reminder of this change has been sent to parents within the FAQ sheet sent out 27.9.21 a fluid resistant (type IIR) face mask should be worn if a distance of 2 metres cannot be maintained if contact is necessary, then disposable gloves, apron and a face mask should be worn eye protection (e.g. visor or goggles) if a risk assessment determines that there is a risk of fluids entering the eye, for example, from coughing, spitting or vomiting.
+In respect of the Omicron variant of COVID-19, all individuals who have been identified as a close contact of a suspected or confirmed case of the a fluid resistant (type IIR) face mask should be worn if a distance of 2 metres cannot be maintained if contact is necessary, then disposable gloves, apron and a face mask should be worn eye protection (e.g. visor or goggles) if a risk assessment determines that there is a risk of fluids entering the eye, for example, from coughing, spitting or vomiting.
 They should wash their hands thoroughly for 20 seconds after any contact with someone who is unwell.
-Any members of staff who have helped someone with symptoms should be vigilant for symptoms and selfisolate and arrange a PCR test if they become symptomatic Staff / pupil or parents / carers are requested to inform the school as soon as they receive their test result (positive or negative).
+Any members of staff who have helped someone with symptoms should be vigilant for symptoms and self-isolate and arrange a PCR test if they become symptomatic Staff / pupil or parents / carers are requested to inform the school as soon as they receive their test result (positive or negative).
 If the PCR test comes back positive, the individual should follow Stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection Where the staff member / pupil tests negative, they can return to their setting when they are medically fit to do so.
 All teaching/classroom activities; early years, primary and secondary (see also section on 'Shared Contracting coronavirus - staff and pupils, passing onto vulnerable persons Н The following measures are in place; Classrooms are well ventilated [see specific section on ventilation] In place A suitable cleaning schedule is in place for desks/chairs/equipment (minimum twice a day) In place L Review Schools: coronavirus operational guidance Actions for early years and childcare providers during the coronavirus (COVID-19) outbreak